Sandra Eula Lee

 **A lot of possibilities

-Winter space, NY
+Winter Space, NY

->>The first show at Winter Space, A Lot of Possibilities, is curated by Host and
+Curated by Anna Lise JensenThe first show at Winter Space, A Lot of Possibilities, is curated by Host and

 mirrors one room’s view of a communal garden.
 This formerly abandoned private lot was taken over by the City and neglected until locals decided to organize and turn it into a garden.
-The work of the participating artists represent various aspects of the garden's and are presented in the exhibition's interior “lots."<<
+The work of the participating artists represent various aspects of the garden's and are presented in the exhibition's interior “lots."

 **Abstractions and Contractions